bilfri/divestdtu/content/about.md

 Only when DTU is freed from the financial ties with Big Oil can the crisis be addressed honestly.
 We have a plan to restore the integrity of DTU and stop the cause of the climate crisis right where we work and study.

+## Join the struggle
+Divest DTU organises protest actions, campaigning and participates in climate events off campus.
+We frequently have dinner and lunch together and do everything with a healthy amout of humour.
 Join our group chat to learn more about the group and get involved.
 All welcome:

-{{ button(text="☞ Group chat ☜", link="https://signal.group/#CjQKIOrn13DtX0M51TOqd5aqboBWgaCOuuKowV0Uut4wjagnEhABz0XqVkaxjKiOO8n5smuC")}}
+{{ button(text="☞ Group chat ☜", link="/group-chat")}}

 *Further Reading:*